 If the ignition key is cycled, this sequence will repeat, providing the system fault still exists.
-If the system fault no longer exists, the "Tire Pressure Monitoring Telltale Light" will no longer flash, the "SERVICE TIRE PRESS.
-SYSTEM" text message will no longer display, and a pressure value will be displayed instead of dashes.
+If the system fault no longer exists, the Tire Pressure Monitoring Telltale Light will no longer flash, the "CHECK TPM SYSTEM"

+text message will not be present, and a pressure value will be displayed instead of dashes.
+A system fault can occur by any of the following scenarios: